malakdahroug/Mech_Teaching_Mate/README.md

 - Added instructions on each of the pages.

 ### Version 1.0.1b
-- Implemnted a feature that allows users to configure their projects.
+- Implemented a feature that allows users to configure their projects.
 - Added a set of functions that extract the list of components from a given automation sequence and provides the user with the ability to configure their PLC tags.